 SARAH K. BENNING

-This October we are diving into fall with a contemporary embroidery project that will make the ritual of unwinding from the day, sliding into those soft slippers and enjoying an evening cup of tea perfectly irresistible.
+In this workshop we are diving into a contemporary embroidery project that will make the ritual of unwinding from the day, sliding into those soft slippers and enjoying an evening cup of tea perfectly irresistible.
 The Crafter's Box is exploring stitches with Sarah K. Benning, the wonderful fiber artist whose signature Midcentury-meets-potted-botanical motifs have stirred a contemporary embroidery revival.
-New members are welcome to join us between now and September 20th to enroll in this workshop, current members are already in.

 In addition to a really lovely and detailed workshop (our longest digital workshop to date), Sarah's project features a custom signature pattern, a detailed stitch glossary (a brand new and insightful publication from Sarah) and a beautiful embroidery carryall bag in collaboration with French artist and Brooklyn-based designer Amelie Mancini.